Rayna Jaymes: Background

-Rayna, a nine-time Grammy Award–winner and fifteen-time CMA Award–nominee, inducted into the Grand Ole Opry as a member in 2005.
+Rayna Jaymes is a nine-time Grammy Award–winner, fifteen-time CMA Award–nominee, who was inducted into the Grand Ole Opry in 2005.
 She is the daughter of the late Virginia Wyatt and her husband, the late politician Lamar Wyatt (played by Powers Boothe) whom she was estranged from before he died due to him never approving of her career leading to her being kicked out at 16.
 Early in her career she dated songwriter and guitar player Deacon Claybourne at 16.
-In 1990 she released of her debut hit album Cowgirls Love Too Hard which featured the hit "Changing Grounds".
-The couple worked together for a large part of Jaymes 90s catalogue as he was her lead guitarist for two decades on tour and a frequent collaborator.
-Jaymes second album Southside of Love (1991) expanded her new age country sound that merged new age with traditional country.
-Jaymes 3rd album Home (1993) is recognized as one of the best country albums of the 1990s as it featured the iconic "No One Will Ever Love You".
+In 1990, she released of her debut hit album Cowgirls Love Too Hard which featured the hit "Changing Grounds".
+The couple worked together for a large part of Jaymes' 90s catalogue as he was her lead guitarist for two decades on tour and a frequent collaborator.
+Jaymes' second album Southside of Love (1991) expanded her new age country sound that merged new age with traditional country.
+Jaymes' third album Home (1993) is recognized as one of the best country albums of the 1990s as it featured the iconic "No One Will Ever Love You".
 She followed this with the critically acclaimed Thoroughbred (1995) album which features the classic "The Last Stand".
-Her follow up album was the multi platinum "Postcards from Mexico" (1996).
+Her follow up album was the multi platinum Postcards from Mexico (1996).
 Ultimately Rayna had personal issues and had to break up with Deacon due to his destructive patterns after multiple iconic albums and tours worked on together.
 While Deacon was in rehab, Jaymes began dating and married financial advisor Teddy Conrad.
 The couple moved to a mansion in Nashville during the height of Jaymes music career and had two daughters together, Maddie and Daphne.
 Teddy though is not Maddie's biological father, she is Deacon's child, though Deacon and Maddie did not know until she was 12.
-Rayna's next album was the best selling female country album of the year, "Sweet & Sorrow" (1997).
-Her follow up displayed a newer image for the married woman and a increasingly mature sound for the hit album "Platinum Sea (1998) which features the hit "American Beauty".
+Rayna's next album was the best selling female country album of the year, Sweet & Sorrow (1997).
+Her follow up displayed a newer image for the married woman and a increasingly mature sound for the hit album Platinum Sea (1998) which features the hit "American Beauty".
 Maddie was born in 1999, the same year as Rayna's smash album Until You Kissed Me & multi-platinum song "This Love Ain't Big Enough".
-Daphne was born 2004 a year after the release of Jaymes multi-platinum record Double Down featuring the fan favorite song "Already Gone" which peaked at No. 1 on the country and Pop Charts.
+Daphne was born in 2004, a year after the release of Jaymes' multi-platinum record Double Down featuring the fan favorite song "Already Gone" which peaked at No. 1 on the country and pop charts.